renatocaliari/JTBD-Mapper-AI-Agent/prompts_docs/segments.md

 {list here}
 `</factors and variables>`

+Process:
+1. List 20 possible segments, briefly showing only the name, market definition and justification, without further data.
+2. Filter or group into a maximum of 10 segments, ensuring that they are mutually exclusive, collectively exhaustive and non-redundant based on situational factors and variables.
+3. Prioritize (not filter) the segments of the step 2 using the prioritization criteria.
+4. Display the final list following the rules below.

+Rules:
-Define SIGNIFICANTLY different segments, interconnecting diverse and specific situational factors and variables, which most impact the outcome of the Job to be done.
+- Define SIGNIFICANTLY different segments, interconnecting diverse and specific situational factors and variables, which most impact the outcome of the Job to be done.
+Avoid any demographic segments, unless this is critically necessary and there is no other way to segment.
+Example of demographic factors to avoid
+    - Age, gender, income, education level, occupation, marital status, family size, geographic location, ethnicity, religion, company size, industry, annual revenue, number of employees, growth stage, business type, technology used, profession role, purchase volume, industry-specific needs.

-The segments must be mutually exclusive, collectively exhaustive and non-redundant.
+- The segments must be mutually exclusive, collectively exhaustive and non-redundant.
-Use the criteria below for prioritizing segments (the higher, the better, except for "Frequency" and "Barrier to Entry"):
+- Use the criteria below for prioritizing segments (the higher, the better, except for "Frequency" and "Barrier to Entry"):

 | Criterion | Description | Evaluation |
 |-------------------|--------------------------------------------------------------------------------|------------|